Belloche/DraftShare/WeeklyReflection.md

 The last few weeks have been more stressful than I realized, and I fell behind in my classes.
 This week I caught up and now I'm getting the site design completed.

+### Weeks 5-8
+3-12-21

+Tasks Completed:
+* Created Database
+* Created home page with data displayed
+* Deployed to AWS

+I updated my time log and journal, but not the weekly reflections, that's on me.
+I've been having issues in my body.
+I've been breaking down, getting a weekly migraine, and that's on top of my usual procrastination.
+I did however get caught up on work this week, and I plan on doing extra work over spring break for checkpoint 3.